nyx-project/vyhub-documentation/docs/getting_started.md

 ## Get your VyHub Instance

 Using VyHub for your gaming community is as easy as a few clicks are.
-Create your account on [VyHub.net](https://vyhub.net) and choose on of our packets.
+Create your account on [VyHub.net](https://vyhub.net) and choose one of our packets.
 Your VyHub instance is usually created within a few minutes.

 ## Open your VyHub Instance